Our Blog

 Bill Overview:

-Background: The involvement of transgender athletes in women's and girls' sports has grown into the latest national issue.
-The supporters of H.R.
-28 are primarily Republicans, who do believe that this will create a very unfair competitive advantage against biological females and undermine the integrity of women's sports.
-They characterize the issue as one of fairness, safety, and protection of opportunities for female athletes.
+Background: The involvement of transgender athletes in women's and girls' sports has grown into a major national issue.
+Supporters of H.R.
+28, who are primarily Republicans, believe that transgender participation creates an unfair competitive advantage against biological females and undermines the integrity of women's sports (Congress.gov, 2025).
+They characterize the issue as one of fairness, safety, and the protection of athletic opportunities for female athletes.

-Opponents, primarily Democrats, say transgender students deserve to be included and to have equal opportunities to participate in school activities.
-They further note that allowing participation in sports promotes a sense of belonging, good mental health, and a greater likelihood of success in school.
+Opponents, primarily Democrats, argue that transgender students deserve to be included and to have equal opportunities to participate in school activities.
+They note that allowing full participation in sports promotes a sense of belonging, fosters good mental health, and increases the likelihood of overall success in school.

 Key Features:

-Section 2 of this bill indicates that schools that fail to comply with the bill risk.
+Section 2 of this bill indicates that schools failing to comply with these regulations risk.

 Read More